 Snowman Bingo This has been a hit in my studio!
 Susan Paradis has several more games on her website, so make sure you check them out.

-Three Ships from Teach Piano Today - I LOVE this!!
+Three Ships from Teach Piano Today - I LOVE this and it's free!

 The First Noel This is a unique version by Sally DeFord that you can download for free.
 You can also listen to it on her website.